trik/lumen-generators/README.md

 If you run the command `php artisan list` you will see the list of added commands:

 ```
-wn:controller               Generates RESTful controller using the RESTActions trait
+tdev:controller               Generates RESTful controller using the RESTActions trait
-wn:controller:rest-actions  Generates REST actions trait to use into controllers
+tdev:controller:rest-actions  Generates REST actions trait to use into controllers
-wn:migration                Generates a migration to create a table with schema
+tdev:migration                Generates a migration to create a table with schema
-wn:model                    Generates a model class for a RESTfull resource
+tdev:model                    Generates a model class for a RESTfull resource
-wn:pivot-table              Generates creation migration for a pivot table
+tdev:pivot-table              Generates creation migration for a pivot table
-wn:resource                 Generates a model, migration, controller and routes for RESTful resource
+tdev:resource                 Generates a model, migration, controller and routes for RESTful resource
-wn:resources                Generates multiple resources from a file
+tdev:resources                Generates multiple resources from a file
-wn:route                    Generates RESTful routes.
+tdev:route                    Generates RESTful routes.
 ```

 ## Quick Usage